Pope John Paul I: Interpretation of Vatican II

 Luciani had attended all sessions of the Second Vatican Council (1962–65) while he was the Bishop of Vittorio Veneto.
 He had hoped that the council would highlight "Christian optimism" in terms of Christ's teachings against the culture of relativism.
-He denounced a fundamental ignorance of the "basic elements of the faith"—it was this point that he wished to focus on as opposed to secularism throughout the world.
+He denounced a fundamental ignorance of the "basic elements of the faith" — it was this point that he wished to focus on as opposed to secularism throughout the world.

-In terms of global interpretation of the council, Luciani wrote: "The physiognomy and structure of the Catholic Church have been determined once and for all by the Lord and cannot be touched.
-If anything, superstructures can.
-Things that have not been determined by Christ, but were introduced by popes or councils or the faithful, can be changed, or eliminated today or tomorrow.
-Yesterday they might have introduced a certain number of dioceses, a certain way to lead missions, to educate priests, they might have chosen to follow certain cultural trends.
-Well, this can be changed and one can say "the Church that comes out of the Council is still the same as it was yesterday, but renewed".
-No one can ever say "We have a new Church, different from what it was".
+Luciani told his niece that his diocese actually contained people "of three councils":